-My love for food and cooking began when I was a child in Texas.
-Maria, an amazing young lady who now has four grown children of her own (and grandchildren, too!) cooked for us every morning.
+My love for food and cooking began when I was a child in Texas more than 40 years ago.
+Maria, an amazing lady who now has four grown children of her own (and grandchildren, too!) cooked for us every morning.
 Egg and potato taquitos were my favorite.
 But if I close my eyes, I can also feel the homemade sugar-raised donuts on my lips.
 Sugar, sugar, sugar.
 Thank you, Maria, for taking good care of us when we were children.
 You are always in my thoughts.

 Sweets are my weakness and not just for the taste.
 I like to bake sweets because afterwards I can toss aside the apron and walk out the door…without smelling like onions or garlic.
 But don’t be fooled, I come from a long line of good cooks and can hold my own whether it’s a dinner party for twenty or an appetizer soiree.